Sathwik-giddi/Rimo/README.md

 Impressive revenue growth and a clear product niche, but limited public data on margins/cash flow → conviction is **deliberately tempered**, and the verdict *says so*.

-### ⛔ Zentary Microsystems (a made‑up name) → "Company not found" — refuses to hallucinate

-There is no real company by this name.
-Rather than invent a plausible‑looking verdict, the analyst sets `companyIdentified: false` and the agent short‑circuits to an honest **"Company not found"** card — the anti‑hallucination guardrail in action.
-(For companies that are real but merely *obscure*, it does the opposite: the deepen loop fires to give them a fair shot, and conviction is capped to the thin evidence — see Boult Audio above.)

 ---

 ## 6. What I would improve with more time